 Q. What are the core components of Amazon Linux 2?

-- Amazon Linux 2 will offer long-term support.
+- Amazon Linux 2 offers long-term support until June 30, 2025.

 Q. How can I get started with using Amazon Linux 2 on AWS?